 These sectors encapsulate the:

-The specialist electrical engineering disciplines/services EnerMech EPS will provide for these sectors are on the
+The specialist electrical engineering disciplines/services EnerMech will provide for these sectors are on the

 The process of becoming an AEO involves stringent assessment of an organisations capability to deliver engineering management services throughout the NSW Rail Network without compromising safety.
 Specifically, documented evidence must be provided of an organisations ability to manage the risks associated with their defined scope of services.